Aviation Medicals

 If you are a pilot or air traffic controller (ATC) you must undergo a mandatory aviation medical exam in order to work in Canadian or FAA-regulated airspaces.

-We can also help if you’re a pilot or ATC who is currently on the job and needs a periodic, annual or semi-annual medical as it relates to your class or age.
+We can also help if you’re a pilot or ATC who is currently on the job and needs a periodic, annual or semi-annual aviation medical exam as it relates to your class or age.

 The aviation medical exam takes about an hour in office and includes the following: